niccokunzmann/mearm/README.md

 meArm
 =====

 A robot arm.
-This is a adaptation of the [original meArm](http://store.hackaday.com/products/mearm-pocket-sized-robot-arm).
+This is an adaptation of the [original meArm](http://store.hackaday.com/products/mearm-pocket-sized-robot-arm).

 It was adapted to make use of